 Dr. Carrie Byington, professor of pediatrics at the University of Utah and the study’s lead investigator, looked at over 850,000 RSV-associated hospitalizations between 2000 and 2011.
 From two large datasets, she found that instead of roughly 4,500, only about 42 children die annually in the United States from RSV infection.
 That difference is huge and should be the reason for parents to have much less fear if their young infant contracts the virus.
 “The news is very good for parents and their babies,” says Dr. Byington.

 Since the 1970s, medical care for RSV has dramatically advanced.
-“Although RSV is one of the most common causes for infant hospitalizations, we can support infants through this infection.”
-Byington said.
+“Although RSV is one of the most common causes of infant hospitalizations, we can support infants through this infection,” Byington said.

 What was found in the study is that among those with RSV who died, a majority had complex chronic medical conditions such as congenital heart disease, immune disorders, or lung disease secondary to prematurity.

 RSV affects nearly all children prior to age 2-3 years old.
 Symptoms of RSV include common cold symptoms such as mild cough, nasal congestion, and sometimes a fever.
 If your child has these symptoms and is having difficulty feeding or breathing, your pediatrician should be contacted for prompt evaluation.
 Most hospitalizations will be 2-3 days in length and typically only require supportive care (such as intravenous fluids, supplemental oxygen, and nasal suctioning).

 - Carrie L